nomad-coe/nomad/docs/parser.md

 pip install pytest
 ```

-A typical test, would take one example file, parse it, and make assertions about
+A typical test, would take one example file, parse it, and make statements about
 the output.
 ```python
 def test_example():